chromaui/chromatic-docs/github-actions.md

 # Other necessary configuration

-# 👇 Workflow event to be triggered when workflow executes
+#👇Workflow event to trigger execution
 on:
   push:
     branches-ignore:
       - 'example' # 👈 Excludes the example branch

-# what the action will do
 jobs:
-  # The list of jobs and steps associated
+# The list of jobs and steps
 ```

 <div class="aside">